Locke & Key (TV series): Critical response

 On the review aggregator website Rotten Tomatoes, the first season has a 66% approval rating with 61 reviews, with an average rating of 6.58/10.
 The website's critics consensus reads, "Though Locke & Key at times struggles to strike a consistent tone, it captures enough of the essence of its source material to provide a fiendishly fun and sufficiently spooky time."
 On Metacritic, the first season has a score of 61 out of 100 based on 22 critics, indicating "generally favorable reviews".
 On Rotten Tomatoes, the second season has an 83% approval rating with 12 reviews, with an average rating of 7.7/10.
-The website's critics consensus states, "Locke & Key improves in a raucous second season that turns on the charm while leaping from one cliffhanger to the next."
-On Rotten Tomatoes, the third season holds a 38% approval rating with 8 reviews, with an average rating of 5.8/10.
+The critics' consensus states, "Locke & Key improves in a raucous second season that turns on the charm while leaping from one cliffhanger to the next."
+On Rotten Tomatoes, the third season holds a 55% approval rating with 11 reviews, with an average rating of 6.2/10.

-The series received generally positive reviews from critics, with the score, set design, and visual effects being singled out as highlights of the series.
-Critics mainly praised the series' handling of themes relating to loss and trauma, as well as its use of horror genre elements, while criticizing the use of teen drama and romance subplots to drag out the story.
+The series received generally positive reviews from critics, with the score, set design, and visual effects singled out as highlights.
+Critics mainly praised the handling of themes relating to loss and trauma and the use of horror genre elements, while criticizing the use of teen drama and romance subplots to drag out the story.
 The performances of Jackson Robert Scott and Laysla De Oliveira received particular praise.

 USA Today claimed that the series was "nearly as strong a debut as Stranger Things was in 2016, but it [needed] a few tweaks to jump the hurdle between good and great."
-IGN credited the series for its portrayal of trauma and its visual effects, and praised the performances of Scott and de Oliveira, while criticizing it for not consistently building tension throughout.
+IGN credited its portrayal of trauma and the visual effects, and praised the performances of Scott and de Oliveira, while criticizing the series for failing to consistently build tension.

-Polygon gave a more negative review, criticizing the decision to make the television adaptation emphasize the coming-of-age story and fantasy elements of the series, while glossing over the horror elements and haunting visuals of the source material.
-In particular, its review criticized the uninteresting subplots and inconsistent pacing.
+Polygon's review was more negative, criticizing the decision to make the television adaptation emphasize the coming-of-age story and fantasy elements, while glossing over the horror elements and haunting visuals of the source material.
+In particular, the review criticized the uninteresting subplots and inconsistent pacing.